 Walking isn’t just great for your physical health, but it also gives you more energy, improves your mood and makes you feel great!
 A 10-minute walk can give you more energy than half a cup of coffee, and it’s zero-calorie and good for you too!
 You’ll feel great knowing that you’ve hit your personal daily step goal, but there are actual, unexpected mental health benefits to exercise like walking that you should know about.

 People walk for all sorts of reasons: some walk for exercise, some walk to get to work, while others walk for relaxation or to get their dog some exercise.
 We’d like to add one more reason to stretch your legs and take a walk: it boosts your mood.
 Feeling blue and disheartened?
 That’s a good reason to get up out of your chair and put one foot in front of the other.
 Keep reading to learn more about the surprising mood-boosting benefits of walking.

 Walking Really Works to Lift Your Spirits

 Skeptical?
 Psychology Today cites a study on walking that proves its mood-lifting abilities, even when people aren’t expecting it to happen.
 In this study, college students watched not-very-exciting videos.
 Some students sat, others walked on a treadmill, and still others stood.
 The students were told they were going to have to write an essay on one of the videos, a boring task that decreased the happiness and made the mood worse for the standing and sitting students.
 The students who walked, however, still showed uplifted moods despite the prospect of having to write a boring essay.
-The mere act of walking made them happier and more positive!
+The mere act of walking can make you happier and more positive!

 Why Walking Works